-Facilitates recovery from partial failure by returning all 'miraiError' / 'errorValue' as the case may be, thus allowing only the failures to be re-run.
+Facilitates recovery from partial failure by returning all 'miraiError' / 'errorValue' as the case may be, thus allowing only failures to be re-run.

-This function requires daemons to have previously been set, and will error if not.
+This function requires daemons to have previously been set, and will error otherwise.

 A 'mirai_map' (list of 'mirai' objects).